The big fat myth of low-carb beer

 Our advice for beer drinkers?

 If you want to keep off the kilos but still enjoy a brew, choose beer with a lower alcohol content, cut back or skip the booze altogether.
 Your waistline (and whole body) will thank you for it.
+For more tips to reduce your drinking check out Alcohol.
+Think Again.

 The more alcohol you drink, the greater your risk of cancer and weight gain and other alcohol-related harms (like injury).
 So if you do drink, stick to the National Health and Medical Research Council (NHMRC) Guidelines – no more than two standard drinks on any day.